Unlawful Wounding (NSW)

-In Queensland, there is a range of offences relating to causing injury to another person.
-These include assault occasioning bodily harm, grievous bodily harm and unlawful wounding.
-This page deals with unlawful wounding in Queensland.
+In New South Wales, there is a range of criminal offences that relate to causing injury to a person.
+These include unlawful wounding, causing grievous bodily harm and assault occasioning bodily harm.
+This page deals with unlawful wounding in New South Wales.

 What is unlawful wounding?